-The cells were isolated from a donor afflicted with cholangiocarcinoma, and the novelty of the work performed by INSERM and Biopredic International scientists was to recognize their uniqueness and determine optimum culture conditions to support either growth or function as differentiated, adult hepatic cells.
+The original cells were isolated from a donor with cholangiocarcinoma, and the novelty of the work performed by INSERM and Biopredic International scientists was to recognize their uniqueness and determine optimum culture conditions to support either growth or function as differentiated, adult hepatic cells.

 Read more about HepaRG™ origins.

 Thus, we have not interfered with their genome but utilized it advantageously, which may account for the cells’ karyotypic stability over a number of passages.
 The use of proliferating cells can provide a unique opportunity to analyze signaling pathways and elucidate control mechanisms in the HepaRG™.